SCOLIOSIS AND SPINE SURGERY RISKS AND COMPLICATIONS

 INJURY TO NERVES – ranging from minor, such as compression of a nerve causing numbness, to major, including paralysis.
 While the risk of major nerve injury is low, it’s not nonexistent.
 Please speak to your surgeon if you have concerns.
 To reduce the risk of injury, the medical staff monitors the electrical nerve activity during surgery and also, gives feedback to the surgeon.
 This helps the surgeon to make adjustments if needed.

-DURAL TEARS – It occurs when the tissue which holds the spinal fluid and nerves (dura) tears, causing spinal fluid to leak.
+DURAL TEARS – It occurs when the tissue that holds the spinal fluid and nerves (dura) tears, causing the spinal fluid to leak.
 If this happens, you may require bed rest and more rarely, need surgical repair.

 FUSION FAILURE – (non-union).
 Because fusion can take a long time, the results may not be evident for several months or even a few years.
 A non-union can lead to persistent back pain, the onset of scoliosis, or implant failure.
 Revision surgery may occur if there is a failure.